mikerae/logging-in-game/README.md

 ### tiles became 'undefined'
 The order of function arguments was checked for when the functions were defined and when they were called.
 Inconsistencies were found.
 Once corrected, the issue was resolved.
+### Map overpoulates with tile images when multiple New Games are started

 ## Testing
 Testing took place constantly throughout devenlopment as functions were built and deployed.